 Vestibular Therapy Exercises to Help Improve Equilibrium

 Consistent experience with vestibular therapy helps create and strengthen new neural pathways in an efficient manner.
-This provides the most benefits for reducing dizziness after stroke.
+This provides the most benefits for reducing dizziness after stroke and will allow you to progress more quickly during your recovery journey.

 - Habituation exercises.
 These exercises help reduce dizziness by exposing the person to the movement that bothers them, such as bending over to pick something up off the ground.
 The goal is to increase tolerance so that those movements no longer affect your balance.

 - Balance and exertional training.
-When your dizziness has improved enough, you can graduate to practicing balance and cardio exercises to increase your endurance.
+As your dizziness improves, you can progress to practicing more advanced balance exercises and cardio to increase your stability and endurance.
 The goal of exertional training is to eventually build up the person’s stamina to the level it was before their stroke, or as close as possible.

 Consistency and repetition are key ingredients for rewiring the brain.
-Therefore, to get the most benefit, ask your therapist to send you home with exercises to do on your own, too.
+Therefore, to get the most benefit, ask your therapist to send you home with exercises to practice on your own, too.

 Overcoming Dizziness After Stroke